YunataSavior/TC_autobis/README.md

 3. Not all of the weight tables are filled out.
 Feel free to read the code I wrote to figure out how to insert those tables, then have your class-of-choice use those tables.

 # Wishlist
+## The code itself
 1. Make sure players can only execute this command ONCE per level.
 2. Don't hardcode these item weights; be able to download "Wowhead.lua" and read that file to automatically create the weights.
 3. Automatically choose the most appropriate stat weight based on a player's talent choices (e.g. if a player specs into Bear Tank, then give them the Bear Tank weights; if a player specs into Cat DPS, then give them the Cat DPS table).
 This might be a little tricky.
 4. Allow players to set their own custom weights.

+## This README file
+1. Write Windows instructions.

 # Design Decisions
 1. I've excluded ALL items that don't have a sell value.
 This is to prevent adding items that might be granted as part of a quest, or might feel too cheaty (e.g. items gained from redeeming tokens dropped by TBC raid bosses).